Contents

 Tour Options available in Kenya

-Optional tours like walking, cruises, and eco-tourism are available for visitors.
+Optional tours, such as walking tours, cruises, and eco-tours, are available to visitors.

 Which offers the best safari?

-After going through the highlights, let’s center this discussion around our key question: Tanzania vs Kenya: which offers the best safari?
+After reviewing the highlights, let’s focus this discussion on our key question: Tanzania vs. Kenya: which offers the best safari?

 Both of these countries offer outstanding safari destinations in East Africa.
 Both are prime destinations for Big Five safaris.

-The golden grasslands and savannahs are the identity of these big safari destinations.
+The golden grasslands and savannahs are the defining features of these major safari destinations.

-The countless number of grazers and predators is the wild magic you won’t afford to miss on an African trip.
+The countless grazers and predators are the wild magic you won’t want to miss on an African trip.

-The pride of lions, leopards, and herds of wildebeest, big elephants, and birds.
+The pride of lions, leopards, and herds of wildebeest, enormous elephants, and birds.

 The high number of lodges, resorts, and camps in Kenya was the main reason for the low prices.